nathamanath/blog/articles/bt-openzone.md

 me, I will be automatically logged in.

-I learned how to run shell scripts when joining and leaving a network on both Ubuntu and OSX, which Im sure will be useful to me again.
+I learned how to run shell scripts when joining and leaving a network on both Ubuntu and OSX, which I am sure will be useful to me again some other time.

-Next steps with this are to apply the same to other public wifi hotspots (like o2) which also require this annoying sign in step each time.
+Next steps with this are to apply the same to other public wifi hotspots (like O2) which also require this annoying sign in step each time.

 YAY!
 Thats one more first world problem solved :)